openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/finish.md

-In this course you learnt about deploying an application from source code using a Source-to-Image (S2I) builder.
+In this course you have learned about deploying a JBoss Fuse Integration Service API application from source code using OpenShifts Source-to-Image (S2I) builder.
 You first deployed the application from the web console, following that up with using the command line.
 You also learnt about using binary input source builds to run builds using source code from a local directory on your own computer.

-The web application you deployed was implemented using the Python programming language.
 OpenShift provides S2I builders for a number of different programming languages/frameworks in addition to Python.
 These include Java, NodeJS, Perl, PHP and Ruby.

 You can find a summary of the key commands covered below.
 To see more information on each ``oc`` command, run it with the ``--help`` option.